 3. Connect the Fan

-Measure the front face of the fan and cut a corresponding sized hole in the lid.
+Measure the front face of the fan and cut a corresponding-sized hole in the lid.
 The hole should be just the right size.
 Otherwise, the fan may fall into the cooler.
-Then, it won’t only be ineffective, but could also short out if water contact occurs.
-Place the fan face against the hole and apply an adhesive tape, glue, or caulking around the edges.
+Then, it won’t only be ineffective but could also short out if water contact occurs.
+Place the fan face against the hole and apply adhesive tape, glue, or caulking around the edges.
 Allow the adhesive to dry.

 4. Make Sure the Unit Is Properly Assembled

-Check for gaps around the edge of the lid or if any parts are loose.
-Secure all parts and make sure the swamp cooler is sealed.
-Next, plug the unit in and verify that the fan is working and air flow is sufficient.
+Check for gaps around the edge of the lid and ensure there are no loose parts.
+Secure all components and make sure the swamp cooler is sealed.
+Next, plug the unit in and verify that the fan is working and airflow is sufficient.

 5. Add Water and Ice